aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-8-3/_index.md

 **C#**

 {{< highlight csharp >}}

- // Create an instance of Workbook

-var book = new Workbook();
+ // Create an instance of Workbook var book = new Workbook();

-// Access first worksheet from the collection

-var sheet = book.Worksheets[0];
+// Access first worksheet from the collection var sheet = book.Worksheets[0];

-// Add Toggle Button ActiveX Control to the ShapeCollection at specified location

-var shape = sheet.Shapes.AddActiveXControl(ControlType.ToggleButton, 4, 0, 4, 0, 100, 30);
+// Add Toggle Button ActiveX Control to the ShapeCollection at specified location var shape = sheet.Shapes.AddActiveXControl(ControlType.ToggleButton, 4, 0, 4, 0, 100, 30);

-// Access the ActiveX Control object and set its linked cell property

-ActiveXControl control = shape.ActiveXControl;
+// Access the ActiveX Control object and set its linked cell property ActiveXControl control = shape.ActiveXControl;
 control.LinkedCell = "A1";

-// Save the result on disc
+// Save the result on disk
 book.Save(dir + "output.xlsx", SaveFormat.Xlsx);
 {{< /highlight >}}

 ### **Added LoadOptions.SetPaperSize Method**
-Aspose.Cells for .NET 8.8.3 allows to set the default print paper size from the default printer's setting while using the newly exposed LoadOptions.SetPaperSize method as demonstrated below.
-Please note, the input parameter to the aforementioned method is the value from the PaperSizeType enumeration containing the predefined paper sizes.
+Aspose.Cells for .NET 8.8.3 allows setting the default print paper size from the default printer's setting while using the newly exposed `LoadOptions.SetPaperSize` method as demonstrated below.
+Please note, the input parameter to the aforementioned method is a value from the `PaperSizeType` enumeration containing the predefined paper sizes.

 {{% alert color="primary" %}}